If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

 5. Historical Society of Glastonbury

-In the stately streetscape of the Glastonbury Historic District sits the former Town Hall, raised in 1840 and serving for the town for a hundred years.
+In the stately streetscape of the Glastonbury Historic District sits the former Town Hall.
+This Greek Revival building was raised in 1840 and served the town for a hundred years.

 This is now the home of the Historical Society of Glastonbury’s free museum, open Monday, Tuesday and Thursday, and the third Sunday of the month.